chrisdurfee/atoms/README.md

 ```

 The second overload allows for a custom data source to be used.
-This alllows for more flexibility with the layouts.
+This allows for more flexibility with the layouts.

 ```javascript